How Marital Property is Divided in New York under Domestic Relations Law Section 236 B

 Equitable distribution is a remedy that vests only upon dissolution of the marriage.
 Courts are given broad discretion to fashion a disposition of property that is custom tailored to the facts and circumstances for each case, provided the Court follows the statutory factors.

-The article "Equitable Distribution: How Marital Property is Divided in New York under Domestic Relations Law Section 236 B" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "Equitable Distribution: How Marital Property is Divided in New York under Domestic Relations Law Section 236 B" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.